TomasLinhart/SwiftGtk/README.md

 # SwiftGtk

 SwiftGtk is an experimental Gtk+ binding for Swift 4.2 that allow to use Gtk+ in more "Swifty" way.
-Currently it implements a small subset of Gtk+ and it works on Mac OS X and Ubuntu Linux.
+Currently it implements a small subset of Gtk+ and it works on MacOS and Ubuntu Linux.

 ## Dependencies

 You need to have Swift 4.2 or higher installed on your computer (tested with 4.2.3 bundled with CLion) and depending on your platform you need to install Gtk+3.

-### Mac OS X
+### MacOS

 You need to have Gtk+3 installed on your machine.
 Recommended way for installing Gtk+3 is through [homebrew](http://brew.sh/).